cloudnative-pg/cloudnative-pg/docs/src/security.md

 #### Why Are ClusterRole Permissions Needed?

-The operator currently requires `ClusterRole` permissions just to read `nodes` objects.
+The operator currently requires `ClusterRole` permissions to read `nodes` and `ClusterImageCatalog` objects.
 All other permissions can be namespace-scoped (i.e., `Role`) or cluster-wide (i.e., `ClusterRole`).

 Even with these permissions, if someone gains access to the `ServiceAccount`,